 - Live a more fulfilling life

-Thrown in the mix to new year resolutions are the goals like, starting your own business or even starting a blog.
-As you can see goals and resolutions are similar, yet the thought process is different.
+Thrown in the mix of New Year resolutions are goals like starting your own business, writing a book or starting a blog or podcast.
+As you can see, goals and resolutions are similar, yet the thought process is different.
+Setting meaningful long-term goals that help you and others is not a spur-of-the-moment thought.

 Why New Year resolutions don’t work.

 New Year resolutions tend to lack clarity and are often things we feel we should do.
-Resolutions, like exercise more or lose weight, are healthy and yes, we should do them.
+Resolutions, like exercising more or losing weight, are healthy and yes, we should do them.
 However, what is the goal behind the resolution?
 This is what needs some thought.

 How to set New Year goals.